 How much does a VA fiduciary bond cost?

-To get your bond, call 1 (800) 308-4358 to speak with a surety expert who will walk you through the bonding process.
-Once you’re approved and you’ve paid your premium, your bond will be issued and mailed.
+SuretyBonds.com is licensed to sell VA fiduciary bonds in every state.
+Call 1 (800) 308-4358 to speak with a surety expert who will walk you through the bonding process or request a free VA fiduciary surety bond quote online..
+Once you’re approved and you’ve paid your premium, we will issue and mail your bond.
 You must then submit the original surety bond form to the appropriate VA office.

-How do I get appointed as a fiduciary for a veteran?
+How do I become a VA appointed fiduciary for a veteran?